compendio/goldbug-manual/README.md

 According to the above security considerations, a user should always load his emails right from the server onto his own machine and delete them on the server.
 So, there seems to be much to talk about using POP3 instead of IMAP, as IMAP is more focused on keeping emails on the server.

-In general, e-mails in this light do not belong to a remote server, not into the cloud, not into a browser-based web service - they are stored on the user's own machine - or they are in any case too encrypt.
+In general, e-mails in this light do not belong to a remote server, not into the cloud, not into a browser-based web service - they are stored on the user's own machine - or they are in any case to be encrypted.

-But the trend today is exactly the same: Central servers that store the messages without encryption without own infrastructure in the hands of users.
-Until the trend reverses again and users will rediscover their own sovereignty.
+But the trend today is exactly the opposite: Central servers that store the messages, without encryption, without own infrastructure in the hands of users.
+This will last, until the trend reverses again and users will rediscover their own sovereignty.

 ### 9.3 P2P E-Mail: without data retention

 Third, in addition to IMAP and POP3, there is the option of using p2p email in GoldBug.
-This means that the emails are not stored in a central server, but in the client of a friend.
+This means that the emails are not stored or cached in a central server, but in the client of a friend.

 With regard to encryption, it has already been shown that the e-mail function uses a different encryption key than the chat function.
 So the user can add a friend to the chat, but refuse the email or vice versa.
-It makes sense, however, to copy all the keys as a whole, then the user has his friend present in all functions (so still the URL key, POPTASTIC key and the Rosetta key - three functions that will be described later) ,
+It makes sense, however, to copy all the keys as a whole, then the user has his friend present in all functions (so in addition the URL key, the POPTASTIC key and the Rosetta key - three functions that will be described later).

-Of course, in the key transfer for the e-mail function, the security of a Repleos be used again, if you do not want to reveal his own public e-mail key to the public.
+Of course, in the key transfer for the e-mail function, the security of a Repleo can be used again, if you do not want to reveal your own public e-mail key to the public.

-No matter which email method a user chooses, whether POP3, IMAP or P2P, outgoing emails in GoldBug are always encrypted, there is only one exception, that is if the user in the Add Key Tab does not have a Key (or a Repleo), but the selection: Add E-mail adresses.
+No matter which e-mail method a user chooses, whether POP3, IMAP or P2P, outgoing emails in GoldBug are always encrypted, there is only one exception, that is if the user in the Add Key Tab does not have a Key (or a Repleo), but chooses the selection: Add E-mail-Adress.
 Then the e-mail program sends unencrypted text from @ -mail to @ -mail.

-**Note:** Anyone entering a POPTASTIC key will also see the @E-mail address in the contact list for email, but it is color-coded and also has a padlock icon, which means it will be POPTASTIC email addresses just as encrypted emailed - and the chat.
-After all, a key is inserted at POPTASTIC and no @ e-mail address.
-Only e-mails sent to @ e-mail addresses that do not have a lock symbol remain unencrypted.
+**Note:** Anyone entering a POPTASTIC key will also see the @E-mail address in the contact list for email, but it is color-coded and also has a padlock icon, which means it will be POPTASTIC email address – just used for encrypted emailed - and also chat.
+After all, a key is inserted for POPTASTIC and no @-e-mail address.
+Only e-mails sent to @-e-mail addresses that do not have a lock symbol remain unencrypted.

 To clarify again:

-- The user can use the following ways by e-mail
+The user can use the following ways by e-mail
 - The e-mail key: This can send e-mails via POP3, IMAP and P2P.
 - The POPTASTIC KEY: This can send chat via POP3 and IMAP
 - The @mail address: This can send unencrypted emails and regular @mail addresses via POP3 and IMAP.

-Therefore, two GoldBug users can exchange encrypted e-mails with normal @Mail, eg via the major e-mail providers such as Ymail, Gmail, GMX, Outlook etc. without any further technical knowledge: either unencrypted via @ -mail addresses or encrypted as chat over the POPTASTIC key, which will be explained later.
+Therefore, two GoldBug users can exchange encrypted e-mails with normal @Mail, e.g. via the major e-mail providers such as Ymail, Gmail, GMX, Outlook etc. without any further technical knowledge: either unencrypted via @-mail addresses or encrypted as chat over the POPTASTIC key, which will be explained later.
 And thirdly, you can always use the e-mail key to send encrypted e-mails, including p2p.

 This is very comfortable in that it is sufficient to exchange the keys once.
 So it is not every single email that the user writes each time again to encrypt individually (as previously practiced in other procedures practice).
-Each @ -mail provider can now be exempted from viewing the user's emails by simply pushing encrypted ciphertext over the central server to its communication partner.
+Each @ -mail provider can now be exempted from viewing the user's emails by simply pushing encrypted ciphertext over the central server to the communication partner.
 What is needed is the agreement with the friend that he also uses GoldBug or one of the other Echo clients as an e-mail client to exchange the keys once.

 E-mail attachments can also be attached to an e-mail as a file and are automatically encrypted regardless of which encryption e-mail method is chosen.
 This is also possible with several attachments.

-In addition to the encryption of e-mails, the meta-data is still stored in many countries , ie when and how often a user retrieves the messages from his mailbox.
+In addition to the encryption of e-mails, the meta-data is still stored in many countries, i.e. when and how often a user retrieves the messages from his mailbox.
 Here is the other method of p2p emails interesting:

 GoldBug also makes it possible to store e-mails on the subscriber network or on its own server and decentralize the corresponding e-mail inboxes, which also exclusively and automatically handle the standard of encrypted e-mails.

-The e-mail client thus also contains a peer-to-peer-based component, ie the e-mails are sent over the network of the encrypted connections and buffered in the nodes of friends.
+The e-mail client thus also contains a peer-to-peer-based component, i.e. the e-mails are sent over the network of the encrypted connections and buffered in the nodes of friends.
 This network is provided by the integrated architecture of the Spot-on kernel.
 The advantage of P2P e-mail is that the e-mail inbox does not reside with a central host and public e-mail provider, but can be set up in the decentralized network of the user's own friends.

 With GoldBug everyone is able to easily set up an e-mail inbox for their friends.
-Nobody can then log when and how often a user retrieves their emails.
-The echo protocol also helps to minimize metadata that reveals who has read which e-mail and who is storing an e-mail for whom (since the opening of the encrypted messages occurs exclusively on the user's machine and each one - according to the Echo protocol - send each message to everyone).
+Nobody can then log when and how often a user retrieves own emails.
+The echo protocol also helps to minimize metadata that reveals who has read which e-mail and who is storing an e-mail for whom (since the opening of the encrypted messages occurs exclusively on the user's machine and each one - according to the Echo protocol - sends each message to everyone).

-How to set up a mailbox for his friends is shown in the following section:
+How to set up a mailbox for friends is shown in the following section:

-### 9.4 Setting up C / O & e-mail institutions
+### 9.4 Setting up C/O & e-mail institutions

 The interesting thing about the GoldBug e-mail feature - and here it may differ from other p2p e-mail implementations - is that it's also possible to send e-mail to friends who are offline.

 There are two different methods for doing this:

-#### 9.4.1 Care-Of Method (c / o)
+#### 9.4.1 Care-Of Method (c/o)

 One method is to use a third, common friend to temporarily store the emails there with him.
 So, if Alice and Bob set up a common chat server on the web on their web server, and all three of them have swapped their keys, the web server acts like an e-mail inbox, as we know it from POP3 or IMAP.

-Figure: P2P e-mail from the postbox to a friend: c / o function
+Figure: P2P e-mail from the postbox to a friend: c/o function

 ![Abbildung: P2P-E-Mail aus der Postbox bei einem Freund: c/o-Funktion](/images/email_co.png)

-Basically, the e-mails do not need central servers, it can also be a third friend or a small Raspberry Pi computer at home, which remains online.
-It therefore makes sense to have more than one friend in your list and to network friends with other friends who can act as caching.
-Since all e-mails are encrypted, the friends who provide a cache function can not read the user's e-mail either.
+Basically, the e-mails do not need central servers; it can also be a third friend or a small Raspberry Pi computer at home, which remains online.
+It therefore makes sense to have more than one friend in your list and to network friends with other friends who can act for a caching.
+Since all e-mails are encrypted, the friends who provide a cache function cannot read the user's e-mail either.

 Also, the emails are stored in encrypted databases.
 The figure shows that even ciphertext is displayed even when viewing the structure of the database file.